0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

     the network runs the risk of incurring a loss.

-    Hence the user is charged the full $\texttt{SignedGasPrice}$, and the Executor therefore executes the transaction using the $\texttt{SignedGasPrice}$.
+    Hence the user is charged the full $\texttt{SignedGasPrice}$, and the executor therefore executes the transaction using the $\texttt{SignedGasPrice}$.
 And the sequencing process is concluded.

     - Otherwise, if $\texttt{SignedGasPrice} > \texttt{NEGP}$, then there's sufficient margin to adjust the gas price and thus charge the user less than their $\texttt{SignedGasPrice}$.